 Being a vigilant pet owner is key to the prevention of acute kidney injury.
-If you notice that your pet has any of the common signs of AKI, contact your veterinarian immediately.
+If you notice that your pet has any of the common signs of AKI, or has had any exposure to known toxins, contact your veterinarian immediately.

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.